whoopsmonitor/whoopsmonitor/docs/custom-alert.md

 You can fill these labels to make the usage more friendly.
 Monitor will use it.

  - `com.whoopsmonitor.documentation` - Link to the documentation.
- - `com.whoopsmonitor.documentation.env.*` - List of environmental variables we can use in the image like connection, credentails and things like that.
+ - `com.whoopsmonitor.documentation.env.*` - List of environment variables we can use in the image like connection, credentails and things like that.
 Example above shows the usage.

 ## Shared variables
 Every alert will receive these variables related to the check: